Outside eyes for inside problems

 Why we stay small

-Large consulting firms have their place.
-They are good at mobilizing quickly, processing data at scale, and lending credibility to decisions that have already been made.
-But the organizational problems we work on tend to get worse when you throw more people at them.
+Large consulting firms serve particular needs.
+They mobilize quickly, process data at scale, and provide the institutional credibility that some organizations require.
+But the organizational problems we work on tend to deteriorate when approached with large teams and standardized methodologies.

-A dozen consultants running around a company creates noise.
-People start managing the consultants instead of solving the problem.
+A dozen consultants moving through a company creates noise.
+People start managing the consultants instead of addressing the underlying problem.
 Information gets filtered through too many layers.
-The actual issue gets buried under process.
+The actual issue gets buried under process, status meetings, and deliverable production.

-We keep the team lean because the work demands it.
-Mapping an org structure, untangling decision rights, or diagnosing a performance gap requires sustained attention from someone who holds the full picture in their head.
-That does not happen when the work is divided across rotating analysts.
+We keep the team deliberately lean because the work demands it.
+Mapping an organizational structure, untangling decision rights, or diagnosing a performance gap requires sustained attention from someone who holds the full picture.
+That does not happen when work is divided across rotating analysts or managed through layers of review.

 Who does the work

-This matters because organizational problems are political.
-The people you interview remember who asked which question.
+This matters because organizational problems are inherently political.
+The people you interview remember who asked which question and how.
 Trust is built or lost in specific conversations.
-Rotating staff through an engagement breaks that thread and makes honest answers harder to get.
+Rotating staff through an engagement breaks the continuity that sensitive diagnostic work requires and makes honest answers harder to obtain.

 How we came to this

-Before starting Braun Management, Hanna spent years at McKinsey and later at a European organizational consultancy, watching the same pattern repeat.
-Clients would pay for large teams, receive thick slide decks, and then struggle to translate any of it into action.
-The recommendations were technically correct but practically useless.
+Before starting this firm, our founding team spent years at major strategy consultancies and European organizational practices.
+We kept seeing the same thing: clients would pay for large teams, receive slide decks that could fill a binder, and then struggle to act on any of it.
+The recommendations were often technically sound but practically useless.

-This firm was set up to do the opposite.
-Smaller engagements.
-Written deliverables that fit on a few pages.
+This firm was built to work differently.
+Smaller engagements with senior attention from start to finish.
+Written deliverables that fit on a few pages and can actually be referenced when questions come up during execution.
 Recommendations tied to specific people and specific timelines.
-The test is not whether the analysis is impressive.
-The test is whether the client can do something with it the following week.
+Success is not measured by whether the analysis impresses in the meeting but whether the client can act on it the following week.

-Based in Berlin.
-Registered in Germany.
-Covered by professional liability insurance for consulting work across the EEA.
+Based in the US.
+Specializing in DACH-region advisory.
+Covered by professional liability insurance for consulting work.

-We take on a limited number of engagements at any time.
-If the timing does not work, we will say so.
+We maintain a limited client portfolio at any time.
+If the timing does not work, we will say so directly.

 Working principles